 These oral medications can be used in place of chemotherapy or after chemotherapy has stopped working.

-Currently, there is no approved targeted therapy for the KRAS mutation, but research is ongoing.
+Currently, there’s no approved targeted therapy for KRAS, another cancer-related protein, but

 Tumors need to form new blood vessels to continue to grow.
 Your doctor may prescribe therapy to block new blood vessel growth in advanced NSCLC, such as: